13 releases (7 stable)

 Features

-• Component Rendering: Easily render Yew components for testing using the render! macro.
+• Component Rendering: Easily render Yew components or custom hooks with using the render! macro.

 • Querying: Query elements by role, text, and custom test IDs.